-The segment's net interest income of $\leq 123 \text{ m}$ (H1 2019: $\leq 121 \text{ m}$) was accounted for by Frankfurter Sparkasse for the most part.
-Loss allowances rose to $\leq 14 \text{ m}$ (H1 2019: $\leq 1 \text{ m}$), mainly because of COVID-19.
+The segment's net interest income of €123 m (H1 2019: €121 m) was accounted for by Frankfurter Sparkasse for the most part.
+Loss allowances rose to €14 m (H1 2019: €1 m), mainly because of COVID-19.

-Net fee and commission income in the segment is generated by Frankfurter Sparkasse, Helaba Invest and Frankfurter Bankgesellschaft and totalled \in 115 m, which was up by \in 19 m year on year and therefore well above the figure for the first six months of 2019.
+Net fee and commission income in the segment is generated by Frankfurter Sparkasse, Helaba Invest and Frankfurter Bankgesellschaft and totalled \leq 115 m, which was up by \leq 19 m year on year and therefore well above the figure for the first six months of 2019.

 Net income from investment property is generated by GWH, mainly in the form of rental income from residential real estate.
-This net income declined from ≤ 118 m to ≤ 105 m.
+This net income declined from €118 m to €105 m.
 Income from selective housing disposals, which was included in the corresponding period in the previous year, is expected to be received in the second half of the reporting year.

-There was an adverse impact from net income from hedge accounting and other financial instruments measured at fair value (non-trading), which amounted to a net expense of \notin 20 m (H1 2019: net income of \notin 11 m) and arose mainly in connection with the own funds investing activities of Frankfurter Sparkasse as a result of the COVID-19-related widening of credit spreads.
+There was an adverse impact from net income from hedge accounting and other financial instruments measured at fair value (non-trading), which amounted to a net expense of € 20 m (H1 2019: net income of € 11 m) and arose mainly in connection with the own funds investing activities of Frankfurter Sparkasse as a result of the COVID-19-related widening of credit spreads.

-The main component of other net income/expense was income of \notin 20 m from the disposal of a property.
+The main component of other net income/expense was income of €20 m from the disposal of a property.